Devanshee333/Chat-Web-App/README.md

 ## Introduction

-This is a chat web app built with React JS and [Chat Engine](https://chatengine.io).
+This is a chat web app built with JavaScript and [Chat Engine](https://chatengine.io).

 The preferred development language is React JS, and Chat Engine is a set of APIs and UI Kit designed specifically for a chat.